carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/04-using-packages-and-channels.md

 >
 > Note that you should include `pip` itself as a dependency and then a sub-section denoting those
 > packages to be installed via `pip`.
 Also in case you are wondering, The
-> [Yellowbrick](https://www.scikit-yb.org/en/latest/) pacakge is a suite of visual diagnostic
+> [Yellowbrick](https://www.scikit-yb.org/en/latest/) package is a suite of visual diagnostic
 > tools called “Visualizers” that extend the [Scikit-Learn](https://scikit-learn.org/stable/) API
 > to allow human steering of the model selection process.
 Yellowbrick can also be installed using
 > `conda` from the `districtdatalabs` channel.